 According to this passage of Scripture, wolves are not pastors.
 Pastors are spiritual shepherds looking out for the welfare of the sheep within their fold.
 In the natural, it’s normal for wolves to attack sheep.
 What’s not normal is for sheep attacking wolves.

 If a spiritual shepherd is living in sin, God will expose him if he doesn’t repent.
 Heresy hunters tread on dangerous ground if they knowingly slander ministers doing the Lord’s work.
 Twice the Bible tells us, “Do not touch My anointed ones, and do My prophets no harm.”
 (1 Chronicles 16:22 and Psalm 105:15)

 So the next time you hear a preacher saying things you disagree with, don’t cry wolf.
-Pray for that brother but also pray for yourself.
+Pray for that brother or sister but also pray for yourself.
 It’s possible you’re the one that could be in error.